Getting an Interview

 I was called back 5 days later to talk salary then another 3 days after that to inform the there had been a reorg and the hiring manager was no longer in his same position - then never heard back again.

-I applied through college or university and the process took 2 months – interviewed at Dell.
+I applied through college or university.
+The process took 2+ months – interviewed at Dell.

 The process took 3 weeks – interviewed at Dell in March 2010.